moorepants/dissertation/eom.rst

 form (Equation :eq`eqCanonical`) presented in [Meijaard2007]_.
-They present the values for the coefficient matrices (:math:`\mathbf{M}`, :math:`\mathbf{C}_1`, :math:`\mathbf{K}_0` and :math:`\mathbf{K}_2`) for the benchmark parameter set to at least 15 significant figures and the linearization presented here matched all of the significant figures.
+They present the values for the coefficient matrices (:math:`\mathbf{M}`, :math:`\mathbf{C}_1`, :math:`\mathbf{K}_0` and :math:`\mathbf{K}_2`) for the benchmark parameter set to at least 13 significant figures and the linearization presented here matched all of the significant figures.
 [Meijaard2007]_ also provide the eigenvalues of the state matrix at various speeds, which the model herein reproduces to all of the presented values.
+Table :ref:`tabLinCompare` shows the eigenvalues computed at 5 m/s in comparison to the values in Table 2 of [Meijaard2007]_ where my model matches to at least 13 significant figures.

 .. math::
    :label: eqCanonical

    \mathbf{M\dot{u}}+v\mathbf{C}_1\mathbf{u}+\left[g\mathbf{K}_0+
    v^2\mathbf{K}_2\right]\mathbf{q}=0

+.. _tabLinCompare:

+.. include:: tables/eom/linear-compare.rst

 Furthmore, the now ubiqutious eigenvalue plot versus forward speed is reproduced.